dglcinc/pivac/README.md

 I opted for using the "real time" interface, since that would allow me to control how often and where the data are reported.
 So my python script calls the real time interface URL, parses the response using the Python lxml parser, and prints the "PowerNow" values for the four possible MTUs (I have 3) to stdout as a JSON-formatted object.

 Others may be interested in more or different values from the real-time XML document.
 The script can easily be extended as desired.

+## Example 4: Honeywell mytotalconnectcomfort.com
+This is a website targeted specifically at owners of Honeywell WiFi thermostats, or RedLink thermostats connected to a RedLink gateway.
+Honeywell does not make the data APIs for this site publicly available.
+There are APIs called by the site, but more header spoofing would be required to get the server to generate a valid request.
+The same information can be retrieved by screen-scraping the site, so I didn't bother to decode the API headers.

+This code makes a number of assumptions, so if your personal use is different, you'll have to tweak the scraping code, which uses [Mechanize](https://github.com/python-mechanize/mechanize).
+Some points to keep in mind:

+* You must have a login account on the site.
+* You must have at least one supported thermostat configuration.
+* Not all thermostats support all options; for example, older thermostats do not support query of their state (are they cooling, heating, etc.)
+* The code maintains an active login session to improve performance and minimize booting due to "too many logins"
+* The code supports only one location.
+If you have multiple locations you will need to modify the scraping code.
+* The thermostats will report additional properties such as setpoint.
+These are output in the JSON as a nested JSON object.
+* The website supports the ability to change thermostat settings (setpoint, mode, etc.) This library does not currently implement that feature.
+You will need to change the scraping code.
+* Mechanize has its History object set to NoHistory in the code.
+Keep in mind if you change this, the history will cause the process to grow and eventually crash your RPi.
+If you do this, make sure you periodically call Browser's clear_history() method.